 In 1994, Scottish Amicable Finance plc (a wholly owned subsidiary of PAC) issued £100m of 8.5% undated subordinated guaranteed bonds.
 The interests of the holders of the bonds issued by Scottish Amicable Finance plc are subordinated to the entitlements of the policyholders of the Fund.
 The proceeds of the issue were lent to the Fund on equal terms as to interest, repayment and subordination as those applicable to the bonds.
-The fair value of the bonds at 31 December was £104.0m (2016 £107.5m).
-The bonds are guaranteed by the Fund and are expected to be redeemed on or before June 2018.
+The bonds were guaranteed by the Fund and were repaid on 30 June 2018.